Jfeatherstone/SFMLCollision/README.md

 ### Iterating Each Line

 The main way we detect collisions between two polygons is by taking the vector of lines contained within each polygon class, and iterating through every line with every other line.
 This may seem to be a rather inefficient method, but since our line intersection method is so simple, the O(n^2) complexity doesn't spiral out of control.
-Since we also optimize the number of verticies, we rarely have a shape with more than 50 lines, normally we have between 10 and 20.
+Since we also optimize the number of vertices, we rarely have a shape with more than 50 lines, normally we have between 10 and 20.
 In the future, I would like to optimize this somehow, but as of now, it works and there are more pressing issues to deal with

 ### Finding the Resultant

 Not quite sure how to do this just yet, but so far my thoughts are as follows.
 If we can take the point of intersection for each line (which we can easily find) along with the vertex end of the segment that is inside of the shape (this is the harder part).
-We can take the vector between these two, as a resultant, and average it with any other resultant vectors, and place them at the average of the verticies found inside the other shape.
+We can take the vector between these two, as a resultant, and average it with any other resultant vectors, and place them at the average of the vertices found inside the other shape.
 This is a highly theoretical process and I and have no way to test it as of now, but hopefully a more concrete solution (either this or another one) will stick.

 ## References / More Information